Social and digital inform you, but are eroding the long-format reading habit. Click To Tweet.

 That little summarized hash-slinging above is from a great original, a short story by W Somerset Maugham, entitled The Verger, and is one of the best examples of his inimitable writing craft.
 I’d need to be an Orwell or a Hemingway to be able to describe it with any justice at all, and those who have read the story will likely agree it is pure genius.

 Ironically, Maugham wrote, “There are three rules for writing a great novel.
-Unfortunately, no one knows what… Click To TweetSo, to come back to the forward I just shared above.
+Unfortunately, no one knows what they are.”
+Click To TweetSo, to come back to the forward I just shared above.
 While large numbers of social media users would have skimmed through and instantly shared that little ‘inspirational’ adaptation above, I doubt if even two percent of them would have read the beautiful original, The Verger.

 With so many sites, apps and social account hammering away news, stories, takes, pokes, jibes in text, pics and videos at all the people active on all those platforms, one sees a trend that, for a lover of books and longer form writing, is disturbing, to say the least.
 I must have close to a thousand books (whittled down from a total of 6-odd-thousand for reasons of space in our Mumbai apartment after I got married) at home, handpicked ones over the years, across genres and sub-genres.
 But nobody at home really wants to read a book today.
 And it’s not as if they don’t want to read the physical copy but will read a soft copy – PDF, eBook or a kindle version.
 No, the time they have, and their reading habits, due to the reduced attention spans thanks to essentially short format digital and online pieces, have reduced to, well, ‘reduced’ or shorter pieces.